fac26/Dominic_Natalia_http/README.md

 ### Our project
-This world GeoData app draws statistics from two different APIs on countries around the world.
+This World GeoData app draws statistics from two different APIs on countries around the world.
 The statistics includes information on each country’s capital city, area size, languages, currency, geographical position, and numerous other variables.<br>
 See in action https://fac26.github.io/Dominic_Natalia_http/

 - The user will be able to type in the name of a country in a Search bar, and the page will then be populated with data relating to that specific country